 If you’re in Canada, you might be wondering if you can trade the US stock markets.
-Trading in the U.S. is very similar to doing so in Canada, and many people around the world do trade in the U.S. stock market due to many more opportunities and fewer fees.
+Trading in the U.S. is actually very similar to doing so in Canada, and many people around the world trade in the U.S. stock market due to many more opportunities and fewer fees.

 Why Trade US Stocks

 One of the most enticing reasons to trade U.S. stocks is diversifying your portfolio!
 Overall when the economy is slow in Canada, you can always use the U.S. economy as a buffer.
 Additionally, the U.S. market offers a ton more opportunities to invest in different sectors.

 In the U.S. you have the opportunity to trade within every sector.
 Some of the big ones that are more greatly exposed in the U.S. and not in Canada are healthcare, consumer staples, and technology.